-At the Low Carbon College, Ed will lead the University of Edinburgh's activity overall and head up its innovation and professional education activities.
-He will drive forward a new tailor-made innovation centre and research labs due to open on the campus in late 2019.
+At the China-UK Low Carbon College, Ed leads the University of Edinburgh's overall activity and heads up its innovation and professional education work.
+He will drive forward a new tailor-made innovation centre and research labs, due to open on the campus in late 2019.

 Ed’s focus at ECCI is enabling innovation through partnership and internationalisation, particularly in the circular economy, rural development and data-driven innovation.
 He has successfully delivered dozens of innovation projects involving academics, public agencies and businesses in the low carbon sector.

-Ed will continue to work on strategic projects for ECCI and the University while he is seconded to China.
-This includes global initiatives through the centre’s partnership with Climate-KIC and ClimateLaunchpad, the world’s biggest greentech competition for which ECCI is hosting the global grand final in November this year.
+Ed works on strategic projects for ECCI including global initiatives through the centre’s partnership with Climate-KIC and ClimateLaunchpad, the world’s biggest greentech competition.

 Ed supported the establishment of ECCI through the development and funding of the award-winning Low Carbon Innovation project.
-The initiative supported more than 1,000 SMEs to accelerate low carbon products and services.
+The initiative helped more than 1,000 SMEs to accelerate low carbon products and services.